 Timber is a central material to offsite construction and one of the leading mainstream, renewable, low-carbon building materials.
 Timber is regarded as potentially one of the most sustainable building materials to be used in a construction project.
 This is especially true if it is harvested from a forest that has been sustainably managed.
 This means that when the timber is harvested more is replanted in its place, allowing the forest to regenerate.
 Many now look for either an FSC® or PEFC™ certification on their timber to ensure that it was sustainably harvested.
 This is especially true of hardwoods, which if cared for properly can last hundreds of years making them a sustainable building material.

-Structural timber has developed in recent years to become a popular way to build all types of building.
-Timber can be used in several slightly different build systems including solid wood, engineered solutions such as cross laminated timber (CLT) and glulam, as well as timber frame, SIPS and associated open and closed panel systems.
-Timber has impressive thermal and acoustic performance levels as well as huge aesthetic appeal to architects and building designers.
+Structural timber has developed hugely in recent years.
+Timber can be used in several slightly different build systems.
+These include engineered timber solutions such as cross-laminated timber (CLT) and glulam, as well as timber frame, structural insulated panels (SIPS) and associated open and closed panel systems.
+Timber has impressive thermal and acoustic performance levels, as well as huge aesthetic appeal to architects and building designers.

 Cross Laminated Timber (CLT)

 Closed panels may also include fitted windows, openings for doors and service routes.
-Manufactured in factory conditions, these cassettes and panels are brought to site and fixed together to form a rigid load-bearing superstructure.
+Manufactured in factory conditions, these cassettes and panels are brought to the site and fixed together to form a rigid load-bearing superstructure.
 These consist of timber studs and beams, stiffened on one side with oriented strand board (OSB) and plasterboard.

 Structural Insulated Panels (SIPS)